-Selected teams participate in the Swifts Talent Centre programme.
+Swifts teams participate in the Swifts programme.
 Swifts is the club’s high performance programme, designed to provide high quality and challenging trainings.

 Swifts Talent Centre involves two trainings a week, at Terawhiti Artificial Turf, on the days and at the times published here.
 These trainings are delivered by club coaches.
 Selected teams also participate in one pre-season and one post-season tournament each.

 Please note that Swifts players are required to pay an additional fee upon selection, to help contribute towards (amongst other things) the cost of coaching, turf hireage, and tournament entry fees associated with the programme.